judy-martinez/weather-dashboard-project/README.md

 # weather-dashboard-project

+## Purpose
+Challenge activity to create an application that presents current & future forecast when a user searches for a city

-## User Story
+## Built With
-AS A traveler
-I WANT to see the weather outlook for multiple cities SO THAT I can plan a trip accordingly
+HTML
+CSS
+JavaScript

 ## Acceptance Criteria
 GIVEN a weather dashboard with form inputs